Inland taipan: Snakebite victims

-A case of survival without antivenom was recorded in 1967; on 15 September, a tour guide was bitten while trying to capture a snake for a tour group in the Channel Country.
-He was conveyed to Broken Hill Hospital and then to Queen Elizabeth Hospital in Adelaide, but was not given antivenom, as he reported he was severely allergic to horse serum and believed he had been bitten by a brown snake.
-He spent four weeks in the hospital overall; his condition was likened to severe myasthenia gravis.
-Meanwhile, the snake was sent to Eric Worrell, who confirmed it was a coastal taipan.
-After its rediscovery in 1972, it was identified as an inland taipan.
+Most confirmed inland taipan bites have involved herpetologists, professional snake handlers, venom extractors or zoo keepers.
+Since the introduction of specific taipan antivenom, no deaths have been conclusively attributed to inland taipan bites, although recovery can be prolonged and complications may be severe.

-In 1984, Australian toxicologist Peter Mirtschin was bitten by a 3-week-old inland taipan.
-He was the first to be treated with Taipan antivenom.
+A notable early case of survival without antivenom was recorded in 1967.
+On 15 September, a tour guide was bitten while attempting to capture a snake for a tour group in the Channel Country.
+He was transported to Broken Hill Hospital and subsequently to Queen Elizabeth Hospital in Adelaide.
+Because he reported a severe allergy to horse serum and believed he had been bitten by a brown snake, antivenom was not administered.
+He was hospitalised for four weeks with a clinical picture likened to severe myasthenia gravis.
+The snake itself was initially identified by Eric Worrell as a coastal taipan, but following the species’ rediscovery, it was recognised as an inland taipan.

-In September 2012, in the small city of Kurri Kurri, New South Wales, north of Sydney, more than 1000 km away from the snake's natural environment, a teenaged boy was bitten on the finger by an inland taipan.
-The teenager's rapid self-application of a compression bandage above the wound and the availability and administration of a polyvalent (broad-spectrum) antivenom in the local hospital saved his life.
-The police worked to find out how the inland taipan got to this part of Australia.
-The snake was most likely a stolen or illegal pet and the boy had tried to feed it.
+In 1984, Australian toxicologist Peter Mirtschin was bitten by a three‑week‑old inland taipan and became the first recorded patient to receive taipan antivenom for this species.